antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 ----

-## Flowchart
+## General structure of LLM-based workflows

-This flowchart outlines a systematic approach to developing and refining LLM functions, with several decision points and iterations to ensure satisfactory results.
+All systematic approaches of unfolding and refining workflows based on LLM functions, will include several decision points and iterations to ensure satisfactory results.

+This flowchart outlines such a systematic approach:

 ```mermaid
 graph TD